Your Horoscope This Week: July 21 To 27

 Aquarius, how are you feeling after that second Capricorn full moon?
 Since you’re ruled by Saturn, and so was this full moon, you may be adjusting to the new perspectives you’ve been confronted with, particularly when it has to do with your financial journey these past six months.
 This post-full moon week is about forgiving yourself for what you may perceive as past mistakes.
 They were stepping stones on your evolutionary journey; being able to reframe it in this way will feel incredibly relieving for you.

-Mars, the planet of action, is now in Gemini for the next six weeks and this will feel like a welcome change after a more intense Mars in Taurus transit.
-Mars in Gemini is perfect for having fun and prioritizing play in your life.
+Mars, the Planet of Action, is now in Gemini for the next six weeks and this will feel like a welcome change after a more intense Mars in Taurus transit.
+Mars in Gemini is perfect for having fun and prioritising play in your life.
 What has your inner child been dreaming of doing lately?
 As the month of July comes to an end, devote yourself to doing more of what fills your heart with joy.

 AdvertisementADVERTISEMENT